Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 No one disputes the basic outlines of the Ukraine affair, including Trump:

-He used a combination of personal aides and official State Department diplomats to pressure the government of Ukraine to launch investigations into the family of Vice President Joe Biden and a conspiracy theory about the 2016 cyberattacks against Democrats.
+He used a combination of personal aides and official State Department diplomats to pressure the government of Ukraine to launch investigations into the family of former Vice President Joe Biden and a conspiracy theory about the 2016 cyberattacks against Democrats.

 The White House says it sees no problem.

-Trump has cited what he's called his responsibility to investigate "corruption," referring to the Biden family.
-And Acting White House Chief of Staff Mick Mulvaney said on Thursday that foreign policy is always political, diplomats work for the president and that everyone needs to "get over it."
+Trump has cited what he has called his responsibility to investigate "corruption," referring to the Biden family.
+And acting White House chief of staff Mick Mulvaney said on Thursday that foreign policy is always political, diplomats work for the president and that everyone needs to "get over it."

-Democrats say all this is not only improper but could be grounds for impeachment.
+Democrats say all this is not only improper but also could be grounds for impeachment.
 Trump invited another foreign government to interfere in another U.S. election, they argue, and defied the will of Congress by halting military assistance to an ally, in Ukraine, against an adversary, in Russia.

 Many Republicans in Congress, meanwhile, have blasted what they call Democrats' "illegitimate" impeachment inquiry.
 And a handful of Trump's supporters have said that although they believe the president's actions weren't appropriate, he shouldn't be impeached.